MohitGoel92/Will-the-customer-leave-the-bank-/README.md

 ## Artificial Neural Networks

 An Artificial Neural Network (ANN) is a "Deep Learning" model that can be used for regression and classification.
-We create an artificial structure where we have nodes that represent neurons; the is illustrated by the image below.
+The image below shows a neuron with its fundamental parts labelled.

 <img src = 'Screen1.png' width='700'>

+We create an artificial structure where we have nodes that represent neurons; this is illustrated by the image below.
 Neurons by themselves are not of much use but when you have many neurons together, they work together to produce magic.
-The digram below shows an ANN with one hidden layer.
+The diagram below shows an ANN with one hidden layer.

 <img src = 'Screen2.png' width='700'>